Tellusant/docs/articles-posts/corporate-decision-making.md

-# A Corporate Decision-Making Framework:
+# A Corporate Decision-Making Framework

 Companies are often described as decision factories.
 Based on the academic literature (see comments section) and extensive interviews, I created this decision-making framework.